 Other pubs can be found around the market square:

-Across the market square and through the Saturday stalls is The Hole in the Wall, which is smaller, friendly and does pub grub and in recent years has added a good real ale choice.
+Best is The Hole in the Wall, which is smaller, friendly and does pub grub and in recent years has added a good real ale choice.
 There’s also a Sky Sports screen there.
 11am-11.30pm Mon-Thurs, 11am-midnight Fri-Sat, 12pm-11.30pm Sun.

 The Half Moon, 130 Northgate (opp Gladstone St), Darlington DL1 1QS.
 A very welcome addition to the Darlo real ale scene, this is a nano-brewery pub, serving its own beer and a strong and changing selection of up to seven guest ales, as well as bottle sales.
 It’s also a friendly, locals pub, just off the town centre – a short walk under the subway from the main shopping street.
 It also serves bar snacks and has Yorkshire darts!